tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 packets belonging to a specific slice aggregate by inspecting the SS field carried inside each packet, or by inspecting other fields within the packet that may identify the traffic streams that belong to a specific slice aggregate.
-For example when data plane slice policy is applied, interior nodes can use the SS carried within the packet to apply the corresponding S-PHB forwarding behavior.
+For example, when data plane slice policy is applied, interior nodes can use the SS carried within the packet to apply the corresponding S-PHB forwarding behavior.
 Nodes within the network slice provider network may also inspect the Diffserv CS within each packet to apply a per Diffserv class PHB